jiaxi-jiang/FBCNN/README.md

     }

-Acknowledgement
+License and Acknowledgement
 ----------
+This project is released under the Apache 2.0 license.
 This work was partly supported by the ETH Zürich Fund (OK) and a Huawei Technologies Oy (Finland) project.